FergM/flight_tables/README.md

 Code to analyse flight arrivals and departures data.

 Current version is for Heathrow Airport only.

 ## Instructions
+Instructions for saving data from one day's departures to csv.
+This will only work for recent dates because data is fetched from heathrow's website.

+#### CSV Format
+The csv output currently has these column names, in addition to the index column:
+* flight_id
+* scheduled_datetime
+* departure_datetime
+* delay_mins

 ### Save Departures as CSV